 Causes of Hives

-If your dog breaks out with hives, they will do so about 20 minutes following an exposure to a substance that they are allergic to.
+If your dog breaks out with hives, it will occur about 20 minutes following exposure to an allergen.
 The most common causes for hives or swelling of the face associated with an allergy are the following:

 - Insect stings or bites